Highjhacker/LuArk/README.md

 - [ ] Better errors handling for the models methods.
 - [ ] Sample CLI app.
 - [ ] Allow to post a new transaction.
+- [ ] Make it a LuaRocks package.
+- [x] Handle optionnal parameters.

 ## Authors